sebrockm/deep_rl_tennis/README.md

 A reward of `+0.1` is provided whenever an agent hits the ball over the net.
 A reward of `-0.01` is provided whenever the ball hits the ground or falls out of bounds.

 The task is episodic.
-The problem is considered solved once the average score of the last 100 episodes is greater than 0.5.
+The problem is considered solved once the average score of the last 100 episodes is greater than `0.5` where each single score of an episode is considered the maximum of the two agents' scores.

 ## How to use